West Germany’s Economic Miracle -Wirtschaftswunder

 Cover image- Wirtschaftswunder Deutschland nach dem Krieg -Josef Heinrich Darchinger

-After spending a few semesters in mandatory Economics class at University I am certain of three things:
+After spending a few semesters in mandatory Economics classes at University, I am certain of three things:

 1. It’s virtually impossible to get more than two economists to agree on anything.